AMINO ACIDS: MORE THAN JUST PROTEIN BUILDERS

 Amino acids are small organic molecules containing an amino and a carboxylic acid group.
 They're best known as the building blocks of proteins, but their roles go far beyond that.
 Amino acids are involved in metabolism, immune responses, and act as starting materials for other crucial compounds in the body (G Wu, "Amino acids: metabolism, functions, and nutrition" Springer; W Ren et al., "Structure, metabolism and functions of amino acids: an overview" Springer).

-With the exception of glycine, every amino acid has an asymmetric carbon atom, giving each one its unique chemical profile.
-They’re usually split into two main groups: essential amino acids, which the body can’t make on its own and must come from food, and non-essential amino acids, which the body can produce.
-This line isn’t always clear-cut, though.
-Current research shows that even amino acids labeled “non-essential” may need to be supplied by the diet in certain circumstances (G Wu, "Functional amino acids in growth, reproduction, and health" ScienceDirect).
+Except glycine, every amino acid has an asymmetric carbon atom, giving each one its unique chemical profile.
+They're usually split into two main groups: essential amino acids, which the body can't make on its own and must come from food, and non-essential amino acids, which the body can produce.
+This line isn't always clear-cut, though.
+Current research indicates that even amino acids labeled as "non-essential" may need to be supplied by the diet under certain circumstances (G. Wu, "Functional amino acids in growth, reproduction, and health," ScienceDirect).

 Amino acids are essential for: